intel/gstreamer-media-SDK/README.md

 	meson ../gst-mfx-build_msvc --backend=vs2015

+Newer platforms such as Skylake and Kabylake have added video codec support such as HEVC decode / encode and VP9 decode, but are disabled by default to maximize compatibility with older systems such as Baytrail and Haswell.
-Only Media SDK 2017 Embedded Edition supports VP9 decode for now.
-To enable VP9 decode support, from your build dir:
+To enable these features such VP9 decode support, from your build dir:

 	mesonconf -DUSE_VP9_DECODER=true

 For a list of more options when configuring the build, refer to the meson_options.txt file inside the source directory or run mesonconf inside the build directory.

-Next step is to compile and install the GST-MFX plugins:
+Next step is to build and install the GST-MFX plugins:

 	cd ../gst-mfx-build
 	ninja